-Note that we have sales and school attributes in multiple periods, but we have suppressed the t-subscripts for simplicity.
-Although variation over time in the cross-boundary differences in school quality contributes to identification, we do not exploit the time dimension alone in our estimation strategy.
-Three reasons for this decision are: a) test scores assigned to house postcodes are highly correlated from one period to the next so that the within-place, between-period variance in school quality is low; b) we have only 3 full years (2003, 2004 and 2005) and one quarter (quarter 1 of 2006) of housing transactions linked schools data; and c) response of prices to changes is likely to display inertia and be sluggish.
+Although we have house sales and school attributes in multiple periods, we have suppressed the t-subscripts for simplicity.
+Variation over time in the cross-boundary differences in school quality contributes to identification, but we do not exploit the time dimension alone in our estimation strategy.
+Three reasons for this decision are: (a) test scores assigned to house postcodes are highly correlated from one period to the next so that the within-place, between-period variance in school quality is very low; (b) we have only 3 full years (2003, 2004 and 2005) and one quarter (quarter 1 of 2006) of housing transactions linked schools data; and (c) response of prices to changes is likely to display inertia and be sluggish.
 These factors mean we cannot use changes over time alone as a basis for identification.
 In the next section we present results from regression estimates of the models in (3) obtained by pooling all available time periods.